How to demonstrate more ICF core competencies by having a Coaching Plan

 When coaches record sessions for the ICF credential process, they often make the mistake of finding someone they know, even a coach, to do a once-off coaching session with them.
 This is not in your best interest for the following reasons:

 1. If your client is a fellow coach, they often coach themselves because they have been through coach training.
 It’s often harder to discern the coach’s skills.
+(If you do have coaches as clients, design your coaching engagement for this process to be about other aspects of their life they want to improve.
+Not about them being a coach, preparing for their credential, building their coaching business, etc.)

 1. If your client is a friend, they may want to help you and they say things that they think will help such as, “Wow, without you I would NEVER have figured that out!”
-The client is so effusive as to sound contrived, which may have a detrimental impact on the way us ICF Assessors score your recording.
+The client is so effusive as to sound contrived, which may have a detrimental impact on the way ICF Assessors score your recording.

 1. When a coach submits a once-off coaching session with a client, you haven’t built enough safety and/or trust with the client to know their patterns of thinking or behaving.
 And you may not feel comfortable bringing these patterns to your client’s attention at this early stage in your coaching relationship.